Meeting Date: Thursday, 14 March 2019

 3.2 – Who Can Vote

 Each Full (paying) Member is entitled to a single vote on the matters being presented for a vote.
 Each Full Member has the right to vote either electronically via email, or by an agent authorized by a proxy validly executed by the Full Member.
-A proxy shall be executed by written authorizations signed by the Full Member, giving the proxy holder the right to cast the vote.
+A proxy shall be executed by written authorizations signed by the Full Member, giving the proxy holder the right to vote the vote.

 3.4 – Candidate Statements and Biographies

 The statements by the candidates about their desire to serve on the board, along with their biographies, are shown here as provided by each candidate.
-The Board strongly recommends you read these, as we seek Directors who will add substantial value, so it is crucial your vote is well-informed.
+The Board recommends you read these, as we seek Directors who will add substantial value, so it is crucial your vote is well-informed.

 Candidates are listed in alphabetical order by last name.
 Please do not allow this order to influence your voting.

 The Board has not endorsed any slate of candidates.